-We are currently recruiting volunteers to support residents at Cummer Lodge.
+We are recruiting volunteers to support residents at Cummer Lodge.
+Volunteers like Rishi, who supports residents in exercise, bowling and bingo programs.
+Become a volunteer.

 Cummer Lodge provides individualized care to each of its 391 residents within a safe and friendly environment.
 Guided by the CARE values – Compassion | Accountability | Respect | Excellence, we are committed to improving quality of life and support for healthy aging.